modx-pro/Docs/docs/en/components/pdotools/snippets/pdopage.md

 /res/news/page-3
 ```

-But when you will go to this links, MODX will show you 404 error, because theese pages are not wxists.
+But when you will go to this links, MODX will show you 404 error, because theese pages are not exists.
 You need to create the plugin to handle this links:

 ```php